Junhua-Liao/Light-ASD/README.md

 @inproceedings{liao2023light,
-  title={A Light Weight Model for Active Speaker Detection}, author={Liao, Junhua and Duan, Haihan and Feng, Kanghui and Zhao, Wanbing and Yang, Yanbing and Chen, Liangyin}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition}, year={2023}, organization={IEEE}
+  title={A Light Weight Model for Active Speaker Detection}, author={Liao, Junhua and Duan, Haihan and Feng, Kanghui and Zhao, Wanbing and Yang, Yanbing and Chen, Liangyin}, booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2023}, organization={IEEE}
 }